ethanluoyc/ethanluoyc.github.io/_posts/2015-12-03-low_poly_rendering.md

 ## Background
 A [question](http://www.zhihu.com/question/29856775) on 知乎 already suggests how low-poly images can be rendered.
 In fact, this is the discussion that has inspired me to create one of my own, with Python, of course.
 I recommend you to take a look at this post as some of the points made are also adopted by my implementation.

-I looked into [羡辙's](https://github.com/Ovilia/Polyvia) anwser, she uses WebGL with Three.js to accomplish the task.
+I looked into [羡辙's](https://github.com/Ovilia/Polyvia) answer, she uses WebGL with Three.js to accomplish the task.
 I am not a graphics person so WebGL.
 But there are rooms of improvement in the algorithm that she implemented.
 In fact, I find the quality of her rendered images less satisfactory compared to [盖孟]() who also answered the question. 盖孟's answer suggests ways which we can optimize the arrangement of the vertices in the Delaunay triangulation.
 I couldn't access his paper but I think he used the [Lloyd's algorithm](https://en.wikipedia.org/wiki/Lloyd's_algorithm) to space out the vertices first identified in edge extraction.
 Scipy has some function that uses Qhull for spatial calculation of the Delaunay triangles and Voronoi Diagrams.
 It does not however include the Lloyd algorithm tailored to our specific task.
 So I implemented one of my own.
 I used the horse image found on 羡辙's' [blog](http://zhangwenli.com/Polyvia/image.html) as benchmark, it is under public domain.

 ![Start coding!
 Some initial progress I made](https://farm1.staticflickr.com/631/21972752350_f787f7bf81_b.jpg)